yousefwmorsy/Zoho-CRM-Trello-Integration/README.md

 - The script expects valid Zoho and Trello API credentials.
 If any environment variable is missing, the script will exit with an error.
 - The script runs in an infinite loop, polling Zoho CRM every 30 seconds (can be updated in `main.py`).
 Stop it with `Ctrl+C`.
 - For any issues with API limits or authentication, check the printed error messages for details.
-- These setup details are for a windows environment, linux environments may have some different steps
+- These setup details are for a windows environment, linux environments may have some different steps.